-- Four banks of lockers that provide much needed personal storage security.
+- Four banks of lockers provide much-needed personal storage security.

-- A supervisor positioned in such a way they can oversee the entire dispatch floor.
+- A supervisor is positioned in such a way they can oversee the entire dispatch floor.

 - Created a primary traffic flow around the main island of dispatch positions.